PennLINC/qsiprep/docs/preprocessing.rst

 scan in the ``dwi`` directories will be processed independently.
 You will have one preprocessed output per each DWI file in your input.

-Otherwise (default) the DWI scans will be merged.
+Otherwise (default) the DWI scans will be merged (i.e. their images will be concatenated).
 The merging affects the pipeline at different stages.
 If all DWIs in a session are in the same PE direction, they will be merged into a single series.
 If there are two PE directions detected in the DWI scans and ``'fieldmaps'`` is not in ``ignore``, images are combined according to their PE direction, and their b0 reference images are used to